 Severe allergic and anaphylactic reactions can occur in response to a number of influenza vaccine components, but such reactions are rare (6).
 All but the recombinant inactivated influenza vaccine may have come into contact with egg protein.
 The use of influenza vaccines for persons with a history of egg allergy has been reviewed recently by ACIP (14).
 VAERS data mining did not identify a higher than expected proportion of serious allergic events after influenza vaccination during the 2011-2012 season, relative to all other reported vaccines and adverse events in the database.
-Persons with a history of egg allergy should receive recombinant inactivated vaccine (if 18 years or older), or IIV with the following safety measure: vaccine recipients should be observed for at least 30 minutes for signs of a reaction after administration of each vaccine dose.
+Persons with a history of egg allergy should receive recombinant inactivated vaccine (if 18 years or older), or IIV.